-Another solution is to craft a totally new XML class to hold all the data marking information.
+A possibly solution is to craft a totally new structure to hold all the data marking information.
 This is our current plan.
-The extension, labeled ‘DataMarkings’, would contain a sequence of markings for a particular community.
-Each ‘community’ element includes sensitivity and sharing identifiers as defined by and for that community.
-A real concern is having data marked as ‘private’ by two different communities as their definitions and handling caveats may not be equivalent.
+We structured it as an XML blob since that allows for some easy testing and validation but the structure should work in other formats.
+The thing, labeled ‘DataMarkings’, would contain a sequence of markings for a particular community.
+Each ‘community’ element includes sensitivity and sharing tag identifiers as defined by and for that community.
+Different communities could define their own equivalency rules to deal with data crossing group boundaries.

 For example, a dataMarkings structure that looks like: